Tech for Change Housing Access and Stability Mini-Hackathon

 2) Housing Stability Project

-Some landlords file an eviction action at the first nonpayment of rent, but then fail to dismiss the action when the tenant pays.
-A lingering eviction filing on a tenant’s record, even if the landlord does not pursue it further, can affect a tenant’s credit score and ability to get future housing.
-Using eviction case data from Clayton County, GA students will analyze the occurrence of non-dismissed eviction actions and explore ways to facilitate and encourage landlords to file dismissals.
+Georgia’s Magistrate Courts handle eviction filings, but in some courts, large percentages of cases remain dormant after filing, never proceeding to a settlement, hearing, or trial.
+Some research suggests that landlords file an eviction action at the first nonpayment of rent, but then fail to dismiss the action when the tenant pays.
+This leaves lingering eviction actions on the courts’ dockets and on a tenant’s record, which can affect a tenant’s credit score and ability to get future housing.
+Using eviction case data from Clayton County, GA, students will analyze eviction court records to investigate patterns in the data in cases that proceed to a conclusion versus those that remain dormant after filing.

 Agenda